 Dan “D.B.”
 Cooper became legend on the eve of Thanksgiving in 1971.
-Since that night, police have failed to find him dead or alive after he leapt from an airplane midflight.
+Since that night, police have failed to find him dead or alive after he jumped from an airplane mid-flight.

-Around 4:00 PM that afternoon, a man calling himself Dan Cooper entered Portland International Airport and purchased a one-way ticket to Seattle-Tacoma Airport for $20.
-He was assigned an aisle seat, 18C, for a 4:35 PM flight.
-The plane carried 36 passengers that day, not including the pilot, Captain William Scott, the first officer Bob Rataczak, the flight engineer H.E.
+Around 4:00 p.m. on November 24th, a man calling himself Dan Cooper entered Portland International Airport and purchased a one-way ticket to Seattle-Tacoma Airport for $20.
+He was assigned an aisle seat, 18C, for a 4:35 p.m. flight.
+The plane carried 36 passengers that day, not including: the pilot, Captain William Scott, the first officer Bob Rataczak, the flight engineer H.E.
 Anderson, and two flight attendants, Tina Mucklow and Florence Schaffner.

 An accent-less, middle-aged, white male in a dark suit and tie, Cooper drew little attention boarding the flight.
 After takeoff, Cooper handed Schaffner a note.
 At the time, men traveling alone commonly slipped phone numbers or hotel room numbers to flight attendants, so Schaffner placed the note in her pocket and ignored it.
 The next time she passed, Cooper motioned for her to come closer.
 He told her that she better read the note and warned that he had a bomb, nodding towards his suitcase.
 Schaffner then went to the galley to read the note.
 She showed it to the other flight attendant and together they hurried to the cockpit to show the pilot.
 After he read the note, the pilot immediately contacted air traffic control.
 They in turn contacted the Seattle police, who informed the FBI.
 The FBI placed an urgent call to the airline’s president, Donald Nyrop, who said they should comply with Cooper’s demands.
 Doubtless, Nyrop wanted to avoid any negative publicity that such a disaster would bring.